Hattie Larlham Research Program

 University Hospitals of Cleveland

-Published Hattie Larlham Research Projects
+Published Hattie Larlham Research Studies

 - Blackford M, Grossberg R, Gothard M and Reed M. Valproic Acid-Associated Hypoalbuminemia in Medically Fragile Pediatric and Young Adult Patients in a Long Term Care Facility: Potential Mechanisms for Decreased Albumin Synthesis.
 Curr Topics Pharmacol 2012;16:99-105.